Best practices for database benchmarking

 Database benchmark comparisons

-Frequently, people run benchmarks to compare two or more database products.
-If they’re users, they might do this to choose between products.
+Frequently, people run database benchmarks to compare two or more database products.
+If they’re users, they might do this to choose between a NoSQL database and an SQL database, depending on their needs.
 If they’re vendors, they might be doing this to determine how to position their product in the market, where it falls short, how it outperforms, and where it needs to improve.
 The result is that everyone benefits.

 Honest database benchmarks separate science from marketing.
 Think of it like a test drive, where you’re comparing a Tesla with a Ford F-150.
-The Tesla might go faster without gasoline, but if you have a big load to carry or are going a long distance, the Ford F-150 might be a better choice.
+The Tesla might go faster without gasoline, but if you have a big load to carry or are going a long distance, the Ford F-150 might be a better choice depending on the data type and specific database performance requirements.

 So, what factors are critical in determining a valid benchmark comparison?